Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

 ![cloudwatch](assets/cloudwatch%20week%204.png)

-At first I had a problem with this, but i rectified this issue by setting another inbound rule and set it as ``not postgress but ALL`` with my default security group since my gitpod IP will change with each new workspace and it’s only approved on port 5432 for the IP that I specify.
+At first I had a problem with this, but i rectified this issue by setting another inbound rule and set it as ``not PostgresSQL but ALL`` with my default security group since my gitpod IP will change with each new workspace and it’s only approved on port 5432 for the IP that I specify.

 ![inbound roles](assets/inbound%20rules.jpg)